Bedřich Homola: Czechoslovak legions in Russia

 Homola joined the Czechoslovak legions in Russia on 15 February 1916.
 He served as a company commander, then as the enlisted school commander.
-He went on to become commander of the section Čenokovka - Doč at Bachmače and then commander of the Northern Front.
+He went on to become commander of the section Čenokovka – Doč at Bachmače and then commander of the Northern Front.
 Beginning on 25 May he commanded a staff train and participated in the fighting at Marjanovky.
 On 27 October 1918, having been promoted to the rank of Major, he was appointed deputy commander of the officer school.
 On 20 July 2019, he became inspector of divisional courses for non-commissioned officers.

-On 29 September 1919, he married Galina Faddějev, with whom he had a son, Oleg Homola (1921–2001), who would grow up to become a anti-Nazi political prisoner held in the Sachsenhausen Concentration Camp where he was influenced by the leftist intellectuals and became a Communist Party politician who didn’t vote for the presence of the Warsaw Pact armies in Czechoslovakia in 1968 for which he was expelled from the party and became a literary scholar who used his position to employ dissidents.
+On 29 September 1919, he married Galina Faddějev, with whom he had a son, Oleg Homola (1921–2001), who would grow up to become an anti-Nazi political prisoner held in the Sachsenhausen concentration camp, where he was influenced by leftist intellectuals and became a Communist Party politician.
+He did not vote for the presence of the Warsaw Pact armies in Czechoslovakia in 1968, for which he was expelled from the party, and later became a literary scholar who used his position to employ dissidents.
 On 22 April 1920, he set off on a trip to Vladivostok, returning to his homeland via Singapore, Suez, and Trieste.